tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - “Genes do not eliminate the need for hard work.
 They clarify it.
 They tell us what to work on.” – James Clear
   - Almost every trait has a genetic component (Robert Plomin).
   - “Work hard on things that come easy.” – James Clear
   - Boiling water will soften a potato but harden an egg.
-You can’t control whether you’re a potato or an egg, but you can decide to play a game where it’s better to be soft or hard.
+You can’t control whether you’re a potato or an egg, but you can play a game where it’s better to be soft or hard.

 ## The Goldilocks Rule: How to Stay Motivated